 Cedar City has long billed itself as "gateway to Utah's National Parks."
-One excellent travel itinerary is to follow the loop from Cedar City, southeast to Zion National Park, then north to Bryce Canyon National Park and back through Cedar Breaks National Monument to Cedar City.
-This tour of Utah’s top parks is not a trip that you should schedule for one day, however: two is doable, three is ideal, and four is a bonus.
+One excellent travel itinerary is to follow the loop from Cedar City, southeast to Zion National Park, then north to Bryce Canyon National Park and then back through Cedar Breaks National Monument to Cedar City.
+This tour of Utah’s top parks is not a trip that you should schedule for one day, however: two is doable, three is ideal and four is a bonus.

 Brian Head Resort

 It's just 40 minutes from Cedar City to Brian Head Resort where you'll have access to outdoor adventure on premier downhill slopes no matter the season.
-After a full day of exploring, you will have definitely earned a stop at the spa at Brian Head.
+After a full day of exploring, you will have definitely earned a stop at a nearby spa.

-The terracotta-colored hoodoos made famous by Bryce Canyon creep in near Brian Head, where summer adventure at elevation is as varied as Southern Utah's singular geology.
-From disc golf and scenic lift rides or hikes to heart-pumping downhill singletrack mountain biking, this is a resort you have to experience in the summer, but also to get a taste of the slopes, we hope not literally, that await in the winter.
-The latest addition is the Brian Head Free Fall: an adrenaline-charged-35-foot drop into a giant inflatable bag.
-When in Brian Head ...
-(866) 930-1010
+The terracotta-colored hoodoos made famous by Bryce Canyon creep in near Brian Head, where summer and winter adventure at elevation is as varied as Southern Utah's singular geology.
+From disc golf and scenic lift rides or hikes, to heart-pumping, downhill mountain biking and skiing, this is a resort you have to experience in the summer and winter.

 National Forest & Public Lands

-The expansive Dixie National Forest encompasses all of these national places and resorts, and there are plenty of public lands and designated wilderness areas to help get you off the beaten path.
+In the expansive Dixie National Forest there are plenty of public lands and designated wilderness areas to help get you off the beaten path.
 Three Peaks is a recently developed recreation area encompassing BLM lands for picnicking, camping, mountain biking and off-road fun.
-Cedar City is an ideal basecamp to experience it all.